 Growing Chefs!
 Ontario: Growing Chefs!
 Ontario in the Classroom

-What to Expect: After a two-year hiatus, we are thrilled to be relaunching our in-school programming with Growing Chefs! in the Classroom.
-Our staff of chefs and educators will come right to your school, bringing with them all equipment, ingredients and supplies necessary to deliver fun, hands-on, experiential food education lessons, that are curriculum linked and age-appropriate.
+What to Expect: We are thrilled to offer in-school programming with Growing Chefs! in the Classroom.
+Our team of chefs and educators will come right to your school, bringing with them all equipment, ingredients and supplies necessary to deliver fun, hands-on, experiential food education lessons, that are curriculum linked and age-appropriate.
 Students will have fun learning about food, all while applying science, math, art, history, health, geography, social studies concepts to real-world scenarios.
 This program is for the entire school, every single class!

-Grades: We are offering this program to entire elementary schools, from FDK to Grade 8, every class participates, including special needs classes.
+We are offering this program to entire elementary schools, from FDK to Grade 8.
+Every class participates, including classes with high support needs and disabilities.

 School Champion: Each participating school requires a School Champion.
 The School Champion will be the lead contact and coordinator for all program activities and the primary means of communication between Growing Chefs! and school staff.
 The School Champion can be a principal, vice-principal, teacher, or other school staff.
 We will work with them to ensure the program is delivered efficiently and effectively, with little disruption to regular school activities.